Medium/medium-wordpress-plugin/README.md

+**Warning:** This plugin is no longer supported or maintained by Medium.
+For all issues, please refer to the [community support forum](https://wordpress.org/support/plugin/medium) and Medium's [API documentation](https://github.com/Medium/medium-api-docs).

 # Medium plugin for WordPress

 The Medium plugin for WordPress allows you to cross-post your post entries to [Medium](https://medium.com).

 **This repository is used for development and should not be considered stable.**

 Please install the plugin from within WordPress by going to `Plugins->Add New` and searching for Medium.
 Alternatively, you can download a stable version from [Medium Wordpress Plugin] (https://wordpress.org/plugins/medium).